 We offer a variety of menu items to accommodate most special diet needs.
 If you have dietary restrictions or food allergies and would like some help navigating our dining locations, please contact our nutrition and allergy support staff located in Neptune Central 225, (815)-753-9556 or by email.
 Our staff will be glad to meet with you to discuss your dietary needs and provide guidance.
 If you require a special diet you should contact Health Services for help in securing accommodations.

-Students may change their meal plan at no cost.
-Meal plan changes may also be made the first week after a resident changes halls.
-For more information please see the Meal Plan Change Form.
+You may change their meal plan at no cost.
+Meal plan changes may also be made the first week after you change halls.
+You can change your residential meal plan online.

 For help connecting to the Internet in the residence halls, visit the ResTech Helpdesk in Stevenson C110, or contact them at 815-753-6267 or email@example.com.
 You can also call the DoIT Service Desk at 815-753-8100 or visit the Technology Support Desk in Founders Memorial Library.